 This is a copy of the painting in the Royal Collection at Hampton Court and was produced during a period of debate and change within the Society about their use of engravings.
 The mid-late eighteenth century was a time of imperial and domestic crisis, which prompted a movement to engrave historical paintings that commemorated remarkable events in Britain’s national history.
 Between 1770-1780 a series of seven historical prints were commissioned; an engraving of this work was published in 1781 as a companion piece to The Field of Cloth of Gold, for which a new extra-large ‘Antiquarian’ size paper had to be produced.

-See also [The Field of Cloth of Gold: The Field of Cloth of Gold page] for a companion piece.
+See also [The Field of Cloth of Gold: The Field of Cloth of Gold ] for a companion piece.

-For other work by S. H. Grimm, see the [Coronation Procession of Edward VI: Coronation Procession of Edward VI page]
+For other work by S. H. Grimm, see [Coronation Procession of Edward VI: Coronation Procession of Edward VI]